TCTD-IIT-Bombay/reBreather/ReadMe.md

 ![reBreather Flow](./assets/reBreather_Schematic.jpg)

 The hardware design is available in the public domain under the Creative Commons 4.0 license ([CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/)) so that others can replicate the design.
 We urge individuals and makers communities across the world to come forward and
-1. help assemble copies of the prototype, and
+1. Help assemble copies of the prototype, and
-2. contribute design improvements or customizations, including for better scalability.
+2. Contribute design improvements or customizations, including for better scalability.

 This design has currently been tested on healthy volunteers: our objective in releasing this design now is to document the science behind the technique and test that it works in a practical context, and potentially help mitigate wastage of O<sub>2</sub> at a time when there is a heavy demand for it.